FAQ

 You can complete and lodge your Notice of Intended Marriage with a celebrant at least 1 month before your wedding day, but no longer than 18 months before your planned wedding day.

-With all the craziness of COVID-19, I would highly recommend that you complete your NOIM as soon as you can.
-This will ensure that you have the greatest flexibility should you choose to bring forward the date of your wedding for any reason, COVID or otherwise.
+As soon as you’ve chosen your celebrant, get stuck into completing your NOIM.
+This will ensure that you have the greatest flexibility should you choose to bring forward the date of your wedding for any reason.

 To make sure you are who you say you are, I need to see proof of your place of birth and photo identification.